 Setting Backup Reminder Frequency and Options

-When you select the Backup/Restore à Backup Frequency and Options menu option, the following window appears:
+When you select the Backup/Restore Backup Frequency and Options menu option, the following window appears:

 BackupOptionsWindow

 By default, the program reminds you weekly to backup your database, as you are exiting the program.
 If you wish to be reminded with a different frequency, you can use the radio buttons in the top section of this window.
-They give you the option of Never, Daily, Weekly, or Monthly.
+They give you the option of Never, Every Time, Daily, Weekly, or Monthly.
 If you don't set it, it defaults to Weekly.
+If you enable the Cloud Storage Service (described below), only the frequencies Weekly and Monthly will cause these reminders to do regular backups as you exit the program - Every Time or Daily are superseded by the fact that the Cloud Storage Service backs up every time for you.

-If you have not done a backup within the configured period of time (with either Backup/Restore à Backup Database or the Backup/Restore à Email Backup option), you will be prompted to do a backup the next time you exit the program.
+If you have not done a backup within the configured period of time (with either Backup/Restore ⇒ Backup Database or the Backup/Restore ⇒ Email Backup option), you will be prompted to do a backup the next time you exit the program.
+If you select the option "Every Time", you will be prompted to backup the database every time you exit the program, even if you have already made a backup during that run.

-The bottom section governs how many sequential backups are stored in any one backup destination, such as a folder on your hard drive, or a USB memory key.
-Starting in version 3.40 of DONATION, backup files include the date in their filename, for instance DONATION-2011-12-31.DB.GBK for a backup made on December 31, 2011.
-So normally, backups done on different days have different filenames, and they will accumulate in whichever folder or drive you are saving them in.
+The next section governs how many sequential backups are stored in any one backup destination, such as a folder on your hard drive, or a USB memory key.
+Backup files in current versions of DONATION include the date and time in their filename, for instance DONATION-2015-12-31.15.30.30.DB.GBK for a backup made on December 31, 2015 at 3:30pm.
+So normally, backups done on different days and times have different filenames, and they will accumulate in whichever folder or drive you are saving them in.

 To let those backups accumulate indefinitely, select the "Retain all backups (never delete)" radio button.
 To only keep a certain number of the latest backups you have made, use the "Retain only the latest" radio button, and set a number in the field following that.
 (You can only change that number after you have selected "Retain only the latest".)
 Allowable values in that field for the number of backups to retain range from 3 (fewer would be unsafe!) to 20.
 If you think you want more than 20 backups to be retained, just use the "Retain all backups" option instead!

-N.B.
-The setting to retain only the latest "N" backups does not apply (and thus cannot be set!) for the Network Client version of DONATION, because it cannot "see" the other backups on the Network Server version's computer, in order to decide which to delete.
+Note: The setting to retain only some latest number of backups does not apply (and thus cannot be set!) for the Local Network Client version of DONATION, because it cannot "see" the other backups on the Local Network Server Version's computer, in order to decide which to delete.
 (And it couldn't delete them either.)

 Configuring Internet Backups

-After checking the "Do an Internet backup after each regular backup" checkbox, you need to obtain or paste in an existing Unique ID for Internet Backups.
+After checking the "Do an Internet backup after each regular backup" checkbox, if you do not already have a Unique ID for Internet Backups, which in many cases you will, it will be created for you.
 To ensure that they are unique, so that your backups don't get mixed up with any other organization's backups, you cannot simply type it into that field yourself.
-Instead, if this is the first time you or your organization have made Internet backups for this database, use the Create New ID button to create the ID.
+Instead, if this is the first time you or your organization have made Internet backups for this database, as mentioned it will be created for you.

 If you are moving DONATION to a new computer, and don't have a local backup but rather want to restore your latest Internet backup in order to get a copy of the database, you may have been sent the Unique ID in an email.
-In that case, copy it to the Windows clipboard (by highlighting it in that email with your mouse and pressing Ctrl-C), then click the Paste ID from Clipboard button in this window to paste it into the field.
+In that case, copy it to the Windows clipboard (by highlighting it in that email with your mouse and pressing Ctrl+C, i.e. hold down Ctrl and press C), then click the Paste ID from Clipboard button in this window to paste it into the field.

 Finally, once you have your Unique ID you need to click the Setup Storage button to set up a secure storage area in the Internet storage for backups, associated with your Unique ID, and a with a password that you will be prompted for.
 For greater security, the password you enter must be a strong password.